napassorn29/FRA501_exam1_6435_6449/README.md

 # FRA501_exam1_6435_6449
  This package is associated to FRA501 : Robotics DevOps class in FIBO, KMUTT for the reason to study about developing system by using ROS2.
 The relevant topics are include:
-- Publisher/Subscriber
-- Service/Client
-- Custom interface
-- Parameter in a class
-- Launch file
-- How to pass arguments to python node

 # proposition
 This package contains launch file which spawn 4 turtles from turtlesim_plus package.
 Each of them will droping 20 pizzas to form a shape of alphabets "F", "I", "B" and "O".